Beaverdam Creek (conservation area): Location and access

 The area is located in the Appalachian Mountains of Southwestern Virginia and Eastern Tennessee, about 6 miles west of Laurel Bloomery, Tennessee and 2 miles southwest of Damascus, Virginia.
 It is bounded by Tennessee Highway 133 on the east.

 The Appalachian Trail passes through the area for 4.0 miles.
 Other trails include the Backbone Trail, Forest Trail 53, 2.0 miles long; and the Tennessee Trail, Forest Trail 4561, 0.9 miles long.

 Road access to the area in the Cherokee National Forest is provided by routes 295 A, B and C.

 Boundary of the Beaverdam Creek wild area as identified by the Wilderness Society.

 The boundary of the wildland as determined by the Wilderness Society is shown in the adjacent map.
 Additional roads and trails are given on National Geographic Maps 786 (Mount Rogers). and Map 783 (South Holston and Watauga Lakes) A great variety of information, including topographic maps, aerial views, satellite data and weather information, is obtained by selecting the link with the wildland's gps coordinates in the upper right of this page.

 Beyond maintained trails, old logging roads can be used to explore the area.
 The Appalachian Mountains were extensively timbered in the early twentieth century leaving logging roads that are becoming overgrown but still passable.
 Old logging roads and railroad grades can be located by consulting the historical topographic maps available from the United States Geological Survey (USGS).
 The Beaverdam Creek wild area is covered by USGS topographic maps Shady Valley, Laurel Bloomery and Damascus.

 Natural history

 The forest is dominated by white and scarlet oak.
 Yellow poplar is found at lower elevations, pitch pine on drier and disturbed areas, and chestnut oak and northern red oak at moderate elevations.
 There is a 76-acre stand of Table Mountain pine.

-Carolina saxifrage and Carolina hemlock are two rare plants found in the area.
+Micranthres caroliniana and Carolina hemlock are two rare plants found in the area.
 The site includes one acre of the protection area for Fritzs Breathing (Lowes) Cave.

 No old growth forest has been identified in the area.
 There are about 4723 acres of late-forest successional type and 208 acres of mid-successional forest type.

 There are a number of cove hardwood stands older than 80 years and as large as 80 acres.